 Here are 7 big questions to ask them to begin your collaborative relationship, learn more about the sales process and, ultimately, discover the types of content that will benefit your sales team.

 Note: These questions were shared as a resource in our video course, Define Your Target Audience in 6 Days.
 For more details on how to use the information these questions can reveal, enroll in the course here:

 1. What does the sales process look like?

 Why ask this question: You might believe that you already know the basics of your company’s sales process.
 This is most likely a misguided belief; knowing the basics does not equate to knowing the specifics, and details matter.

-You might know that a sales rep connects with a lead on LinkedIn or gives a prospect a phone call.
+You might know that a sales rep connects with a lead on LinkedIn or gives a prospect a phone call with a cloud-based phone system.
 But do you know how the conversation goes?
 Is that the very first touchpoint?
 How effective is that outreach mechanism?

 Get to know the sales process as well as your sales team does.
 This will help you understand how marketing can help sales with these first interactions with your brand, and the types of content and campaigns that will complement the sales process.

 - Who are the most common decision-makers you talk to?

 - Do you go through a presentation?
 (And what is it?)

 2. What are the most common objections prospects have?